 top of page

 This is an applied-research case study of a new supportive housing site for BC Housing on Matsqui and Sumas First Nations.
 Research methodology includes interviews, workshops, and theoretical research.
+The outcome is an illustrated article and virtual presentation, targeting designers and clients who seek inclusive, equitable, and creative approaches to design.

 Urban ecological restoration is a discipline that shares a knowledge base with landscape architecture.
 This project carefully studies the crossover between the design processes of landscape architecture and restoration ecology, intending to find where there can be increased sharing of ecological information that may be useful to the landscape design process.